open-telemetry/opentelemetry.io/content/en/blog/2024/kubecon-china-2024.md

 [KubeCon + CloudNativeCon + Open Source Summit + AI_dev](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/)
 in Hong Kong from August 21 to 23, 2024.

-Read on to learn about all the OpenTelemetry events at KubeCon China 2024.

-This post will be updated as we receive notice of other activities.
-Check back before the conference begins!
+This post covers OpenTelemetry related events at the venue, and will be updated as we receive notice of new activities.
+Check back regularly before the conference begins.

 ## Maintainer sessions